iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

    We can compute gradients of these code lengths via the [reparameterization trick](https://arxiv.org/abs/1312.6114).

 At this point, we observe that the total code length for $s$ that we described is actually the VAE loss with decoder regularization (= KL for $z$ + reconstruction error + regularization).
-Likewise, if we port the rest of what we described above (plus modifications regarding equivariances and inter-puzzle independence, and ignoring regularization) into typical machine learning lingo, we get the [above description of our method](#our-solution-method).
+Likewise, if we port the rest of what we described above (plus modifications regarding equivariances and inter-puzzle independence, and ignoring regularization) into typical machine learning lingo, we get the [above description of CompressARC](#our-solution-method).

 [^3]: A lot of caveats/issues are introduced by using REC.
 The code length when using REC only behaves in some limits and expectations, there may be a small added constant to the code length, the decoding may be approximate, etc. We're not up to date with the current literature, and we're ignoring all the sticky problems that may arise and presuming that they are all solved.
 We will never end up running Relative Entropy Coding anyways, so it doesn't matter that it takes runtime exponential in the code length.
-We only need to make use of the the fact that such algorithms exist, not that they run fast, nor that we can implement them, in order to derive our method.
+We only need to make use of the the fact that such algorithms exist, not that they run fast, nor that we can implement them, in order to derive CompressARC.

 <br>
 ---